THE OFFICIAL WEBSITE OF THE FORT THOMAS (KENTUCKY) HIGHLANDS HIGH SCHOOL FOOTBALL PROGRAM

 Highlands has been playing football since 1915.

-Heading into the 2012 season, Highlands has played in 1078 games against 131 different opponents, including 139 games against 27 different Ohio programs and two games against two different Indiana programs.
+Heading into the 2016 season, Highlands has played in 1137 games against 136 different opponents, including 141 games against 27 different Ohio programs, two games against two different Indiana programs and two games against two different Florida programs.